 As human animals our minds have become characterized by a tendency toward creating, finding, seeing meaning.
 As individuals our felt need varies widely as does our ability to see, find, create meaning.
-But we’re all involved in this ongoing project of our evolving humanity and
+But we’re all involved in this ongoing project of our evolving humanity and meaning plays a central part in this adventure.

 We look for meaning in our own lives, our personal collection of knowledge, insight, experience.
 And we find it in our wider cultures and societies.
 Sometimes we have little need for it and at other times we feel a desperate need for meaning to sustain, preserve, heal our humanity and our soul.